tommac08/docsv2/sources/dockerhub.md

 documentation](https://docs.dockerhub.com).
 You can also look at our [Docker build sample app](https://github.com/cadbot/dockerized-nodejs).

-### Pre-CI Dockerbuild
+### Pre CI Dockerbuild

-- Make sure your Shippable org is connected to your Docker Hub account
 - Enable the repository on Shippable
+- Make sure that Dockerhub integration is created in your Account settings and that Dockerhub Integration is enabled for your repo
 - On the repo page, go to 'Settings'.
-Choose the following:
+Choose the following -
-    - Build image : Custom Image
+    - Docker Build : ON
-    - Custom image action : Build
+    - Docker Build Order : Pre-CI
-    - Custom image name : (docker hub username)/(image name)
-    - Source code path : (source code path for image you want to build)
+    - Push Build : Yes if you want to push to Dockerhub, No if you don't want to push to Dockerhub
-    - Push to Docker Hub : Check
+    - Push Image to : (dockerhub_username))/(image_name)
+      _We need an image name for the image we build from your Dockerfile, even if you choose not to push to Dockerhub_
     - Push image tag : Click on the dropdown and choose the appropriate setting.
 You can choose your commitsha as your tag to keep it distinct or set the custom_tag to `latest`.
 By default, build numbers are used as tags.
-Check out our [blog](http://blog.shippable.com/immutable-containers-with-version-tags-on-docker-hub) on immutable containers to know why*
+    - Source Location : (source code location where tests will be run)
 - Make sure the Dockerfile for the image you want to build is at the root of your repo
 - Trigger a manual or webhook build
-- After the build is complete, make sure your Docker Hub account has the image you just pushed.
-The image should be tagged with the tag you set up in `settings` or the build number on Shippable
+- After the build is complete, make sure your repo on Dockerhub shows the image you just pushed.
+The image should be tagged with the build number on Shippable.

-### Post-CI Dockerbuild
+### Post CI Dockerbuild

-- Make sure your Shippable org is connected to your Docker Hub account
 - Enable the repository on Shippable
+- Make sure that Dockerhub integration is created in your Account settings and that Dockerhub Integration is enabled for your repo
 - On the repo page, go to 'Settings'.
 Choose the following -
-    - Build image : Custom Image
+    - Docker Build : ON
-    - Custom image action : Build
-    - Custom image name : (docker hub username)/(image name)
-    - Source code path : (source code path for image you want to build)
-    - Docker build when finished : Check
+    - Dockerbuild order : Post-CI
-    - Image to pull: Specify image you want to run tests on, default is shippable/minv2
+    - Push Build : Yes if you want to push to Dockerhub, No if you don't want to push to Dockerhub
-    - Push to Docker Hub : Check
+    - Push image to :(dockerhub_username))/(image_name)
+    _We need an image name for the image we build from your Dockerfile, even if you choose not to push to Dockerhub_
     - Push image tag : Click on the dropdown and choose the appropriate setting.
 You can choose your commitsha as your tag to keep it distinct or set the custom_tag to `latest`.
 By default, build numbers are used as tags.
-Check out our [blog](http://blog.shippable.com/immutable-containers-with-version-tags-on-docker-hub) on immutable containers to know why*
+    - Pull image from : Since your Dockerbuild is happening post CI, enter the image you want to use for CI
 - Make sure the Dockerfile for the image you want to build is at the root of your repo
 - Trigger a manual or webhook build
-- After the build is complete, make sure your Docker Hub account has the right image.
-The image should be tagged with the tag you set up in `settings` or the build number on Shippable.
+- After the build is complete, make sure your repo on Dockerhub shows the image you just pushed.
+The image should be tagged with the build number on Shippable.

 ### Copying artifacts to prod image